efJerryYang/modeling-and-simulation/README.md

 ## Content

-- `task2` A relatively complicated simulation problem
+A relatively complicated simulation problem from SJTU modeling and simulation coursework